-If t he slideout does not move when the slideout switch is depressed, follow these steps: Check the auxiliary battery (customer supplied) for a full charge and good wire connections.
-Check the 12-volt fuse or circuit breaker. П Check for loose connections at the slideout motor. he slideout still will not operate, follow these steps: If the slideout is extended, refer to the section on operating the specific slideout system installed on your RV.
-If the slideout is retracted, leave it in that position.
-If t he slideout extends crooked or only one side moves: Follow steps on overriding the specific slideout system installed on your RV.
-You may need to push the side that is not sliding to get it to retract all the way.
-Coı ntact your dealer or customer service for repair assistance.
-No rco Slideout The Norco slideout system is a cable driven slide out.
-The cables guide the room in or out, while the Accu-Slide mechanism evenly powers the corners keeping the room square.
-Motors and cables are behind the interior fascia board around the slideout opening.
-Cables may stretch over time.
-Average stretch will be approximately 1/8" but it will not affect the function and does not require adjustment.
-Slideout runs off of the DC power in the RV.
-Rubber wipes prevent debris from entering the unit and actuation guides the bulb seals to close tightly.
+The Norco slideout system is a cable driven slide out used typically on towable products.

+☐ The cables guide the room in or out, while the Accu-Slide mechanism evenly powers the corners keeping the room square.

+Motors and cables are behind the interior fascia board around the slideout opening Cables may stretch over time.
+Average stretch will be approximately 1/8" but i will not affect the function and does not require adjustment.
+Slideout runs off the DC power in the RV.
+Rubber wipes prevent debris from entering the unit and actuation guides the bulk seals to close tightly.
 Self-locking motor freezes the room in any position of travel.
 Slideout is supported by rollers or wear bars not the cables.
-Cables are used to keep the slideout balanced on the rollers.
+Cables are used to keep the slideout balanced on the rollers

 If the room will not activate, generally there is no 12V power to the drive motor.
 The motor is equipped with a hex drive override shaft.
 This drive can be activated using an electric drill and the flexible shaft provided with each unit (or use a ratchet to actuate the motor) to pull the room in or out.
 If the motor is functioning, check the room for obstructions.